LGBT flag

 LGBT Senior Guide: Key Considerations and Resources

-By 2030, there will be 7 million LGBT seniors over the age of fifty in the U.S. Yet, services catered to the needs and challenges of LGBT seniors are severely lacking.
+By 2030, there will be 7 million LGBT seniors over the age of 50 in the U.S. Yet, services catered to the needs and challenges of LGBT seniors are severely lacking.

-Luckily, service providers are catching up and long-last considering the difficulties that these seniors face.
-Though aging is hardly a seamless process, LGBT seniors often struggle to obtain two key pillars of elder life: housing and health care.
+Luckily, service providers are catching up and at long last are considering the difficulties that LGBT seniors face.
+Though aging is hardly a seamless process, LGBT seniors often struggle to obtain two key pillars of elder life: housing and healthcare.

-At the same time, LGBT seniors also face indirect challenges arising from discrimination throughout their lives.
-These include social isolation, trauma, poverty and lack of accessible legal services.
+Simultaneously, LGBT seniors also face indirect challenges arising from discrimination throughout their lives.
+These include social isolation, trauma, poverty, and lack of accessible legal services.

 Let’s take a closer look at the difficulties that LGBT seniors face today and what providers are starting to offer to better serve this population.